-"Drill" means an emergency action plan exercise that tests, develops, or maintains skills in a single emergency response procedure.
+"Drill" means a type of emergency action plan exercise that tests, develops, or maintains skills in an emergency response procedure.
 During a drill, participants perform an in-house exercise to verify telephone numbers and other means of communication along with the dam owner's response.
 A drill is considered a necessary part of ongoing training.
-A drill is the lowest level emergency action plan exercise.